-Apprenticeship program providers will soon be able to offer their apprentices financial aid similar to what college students can receive.
+Apprenticeship program providers can offer their apprentices financial aid similar to what college students can receive.

-The Washington College Grant for Apprenticeship (WCG-A) will support income-eligible apprentices enrolled in approved registered apprenticeship programs.
-The grant can cover tuition, instructional fees, and materials.
+WA Grant for Apprenticeship (WG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
+The grant can cover tuition, fees, and materials.

-What is the process for program providers to be approved to participate in WCG-A?
+What is the process for sponsors to participate in WG-A?

-1. Apprenticeship program providers must be registered with and approved by the Washington State Apprenticeship & Training Council and cannot be in probationary status.
+1. Sponsors must be registered with the Washington State Apprenticeship & Training Council (WSATC).
+Sponsors must be approved by WSATC and cannot be in probationary status.

-2. Providers must then apply to the Washington Student Achievement Council in order to participate in WCG-A.
+2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WG-A.

-3. Once approved, providers may offer WCG-A to eligible apprentices.
+3. Once approved, sponsors may offer WG-A to eligible apprentices.

 What is the “administrative capability” that participating providers must demonstrate?

 At a minimum, providers must be able to: